kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 ## Alternatives

 An alternative is to enhance the current queue to meet some requests.
-The drawback is that we cannot handle all the potentail requests as the effort is big, we should give the ball to the users, and they can do what they want.
+The drawback is that we cannot handle all the potential requests as the effort is big, we should give the ball to the users, and they can do what they want.